-Atomic absorption spectroscopy (AAS) is a versatile and cost-efficient method for quantifying the metallic elements present in a sample.
+Atomic absorption spectroscopy (AAS) is a versatile and cost-efficient method for quantifying metallic elements.
 AAS has traditionally been a common contaminant analysis method, but multielement ICP methods are nowadays more popular.

 Simple pricing model, no hidden fees